nlpub/russe/2022/tox/index.md

 content, and (iii) yield a grammatical sentence.
 Thus, the automatic evaluation phase consists of the following metrics:

-* **Style transfer accuracy (STA).** [Bert-based classifier](https://huggingface.co/SkolkovoInstitute/russian_toxicity_classifier)  (fine-tuned from Conversational Rubert) trained on merge of Russian Language Toxic Comments dataset collected from 2ch.hk and Toxic Russian Comments dataset collected from ok.ru.
+* **Style transfer accuracy (STA).** is evaluated with a [BERT-based classifier](https://huggingface.co/SkolkovoInstitute/russian_toxicity_classifier) (fine-tuned from Conversational Rubert) trained on merge of Russian Language Toxic Comments dataset collected from 2ch.hk and Toxic Russian Comments dataset collected from ok.ru.
-* **Meaning preservation score (SIM)** is evaluated as cosine similarity of [LaBSE sentence embeddings](<https://arxiv.org/abs/2007.01852>).
-For computational optimization, we use the [model](https://huggingface.co/cointegrated/LaBSE-en-ru), which is original LaBSE from Google with embeddings for languages other than Russian and English stripped away.
+* **Meaning preservation score (SIM)** is evaluated as cosine similarity of [LaBSE sentence embeddings](https://arxiv.org/abs/2007.01852).
+For computational optimization, we use the [model version](https://huggingface.co/cointegrated/LaBSE-en-ru), which is original LaBSE from Google with embeddings for languages other than Russian and English stripped away.
-* **Fluency score (FL)** is evaluated with the [weakly supervised classifier](https://huggingface.co/SkolkovoInstitute/rubert-base-corruption-detector).
-This BERT-based model has been trained to distinguish 780 thousand texts from Odnoklassniki and Pikabu toxicity datasets and a few [web corpora](<https://wortschatz.uni-leipzig.de/en/download>) from their corrupted versions.
-The corruptions included random replacement, deletion, addition, shuffling, and re-inflexion of words and characters, random changes of capitalization, round-trip translation, filling random gaps with T5 and RoBERTA models.
-For each sentence pair, fluency score is the difference of probabilities of being non-corrupted assigned by this classifier to the rewritten sentence and to the original sentence.
+* **Fluency score (FL)** is evaluated with a [fluency classifier](https://huggingface.co/SkolkovoInstitute/rubert-base-corruption-detector).
+This is a BERT-based model trained to distinguish real user-generated texts from corrupted texts.
+We train the model on 780 thousand texts from Odnoklassniki and Pikabu toxicity datasets and a few [web corpora](<https://wortschatz.uni-leipzig.de/en/download>) and on their automatically corrupted versions.
+The corruptions included random replacement, deletion, insertion, shuffling, and re-inflexion of words and characters, random changes of capitalization, round-trip translation, filling random gaps with T5 and RoBERTA models.
+For each sentence pair, we compute the probability of being corrupted for its source and target sentences.
+The overall fluency score is the difference between these two probabilities.
+The rationale behind this is the following.
+Since we detoxify user-generated sentences, they can already contain errors and disfluencies, and it is unfair to expect a detoxification model to fix these errors.
+We make sure that the detoxification model produces a text which is not worse in terms of fluency than the original message.

+* **Joint score:**  We combine the three metrics to get a single number along which models can be compared.
+It is computed as an averaged sentence-level multiplication of STA, SIM, and FL: J = (STA * SIM * FL).
+This metric will be used for **ranking models during the automatic evaluation**.

-* STA, SIM and FL scores are all linearly calibrated to match human judgements of the corresponding properties, and clipped between 0 and 1.
+STA, SIM and FL scores are all linearly calibrated to match human judgements of the corresponding properties, and clipped between 0 and 1.

-* **Joint score:**  This is the metric by which **the ranking of automatic evaluation** will be conducted.
-This metric is calculated as a superposition of three metrics -STA, SIM, and FL: J = (STA * SIM * FL)

-* **[ChrF1](https://github.com/m-popovic/chrF):** While all previous metrics compare the output of the model with the original toxic sentences, this metric uses neutral references for the comparison.
+Since we have reference answers for the public and private test sets, we compute the reference-based **[ChrF1](https://github.com/m-popovic/chrF)** metric, which is the character-level F1 score.
+This metric will be given only for participants’ information and will not influence the ranking of models.

 ### Human Evaluation

-After private set submissions, we are going to select the best model for each participant based on an automatically calculated J score.
-These submissions will be used for the final ranking phase – human evaluation.
+Since the automatic metrics (both referenceless classifiers and reference-based metrics) cannot reliably identify the best-performing model, we also conduct the manual evaluation of the private test set.

+After having submitted the detoxified versions of the private test set, participants can choose one of their models for manual evaluation.
+If a participant does not choose the model themselves, we are going to select their model which yielded the highest automatic J score.

-We are going to use Yandex.Toloka platform to evaluate participants’ results on a private test set.
-The texts will be as well evaluated based on three parameters – style transfer accuracy, content preservation, and fluency:
+The outputs of the best models (one per participant/team) will be manually evaluated along with three parameters: style transfer accuracy, content preservation, and fluency:

-* **Toxicity classification (STA).** Given the generated paraphrase, the annotators should classify it into one of the classes – *toxic* or *neutral*.
+* **Toxicity (STA).**  Given the generated paraphrase, the annotators should classify it into one of the classes – *toxic* or *neutral*.

-* **Content preservation check (SIM).** Given to texts – original toxic sentence and generated paraphrase – the annotators should validate if these texts are with similar content and mark them as *similar* or *dissimilar*.
+* **Content preservation (SIM).**  Given two texts (original toxic sentence and generated paraphrase) the annotators should evaluate the similarity of their content and mark them as *similar* or *dissimilar*.

-* **Fluency task (FL).** The annotators validate if the text is written correctly and is meaningful.
-For fair evaluation, this metric is calculated relative as well to the original sentence.
-Both original and generated sentences will be evaluated three-point scale: *Absolutely correct* – the words and the whole sentence are correct, meaningful, but we allow punctuation and register mistakes, so some commas can be missed or the sentence can start from the lower-cased letter; *With some mistakes, but meaningful* – the text can contain some incorrectly written or corrupted words, but the reader still can understand the meaning of the whole text; *Incorrect and meaningless* – the sentence contains mistakes that make it difficult to understand the meaning of the text.
+* **Fluency task (FL).** The annotators validate if the text is grammatically correct and meaningful.
+For a fair evaluation, this metric is calculated relative to the original sentence.
+Both original and generated sentences will be evaluated along a three-point scale:
+  - *Absolutely correct* – the words and the whole sentence are correct, meaningful, but we allow punctuation and register mistakes because they are common in user-generated content;
+  - *With some mistakes, but meaningful* – the text can contain some words with errors or typos, but the reader still can understand the meaning of the whole text;
+  - *Incorrect and meaningless* – the sentence contains mistakes that make it difficult to understand the meaning of the text.

 If the generated sentence receives a score the same or higher than the original sentence, then it will be marked as *correct*, otherwise – *incorrect*.

-After receiving manual scores of these three parameters, they again will be concatenated into one joint metric J as a superposition of three scores: J = STA * SIM * FL. **This metric will be used for the final ranking of the participants.
+After receiving manual scores of these three parameters, they will be combined into one joint metric J as a sentence-level multiplication of three scores: J = STA * SIM * FL. **This metric will be used for the final ranking of the participants and for identifying the winner.
 The final table with results will be published on the [competition web-page](https://russe.nlpub.org/2022/tox/).**

 ## Baselines

-We provide several baselines for this task: a rule-based **Delete** approach and an approach based on the **[T5 model](https://huggingface.co/sberbank-ai/ruT5-base)**.
+We provide two baselines for this task: a rule-based **Delete** approach and an approach based on the **[T5 model](https://huggingface.co/sberbank-ai/ruT5-base)**.

-* **Delete:** This is a simple unsupervised method that eliminates toxic words based on a predefined [toxic words vocabulary](https://github.com/skoltech-nlp/rudetoxifier/blob/main/data/train/MAT_FINAL_with_unigram_inflections.txt).
+* **Delete:** This is an unsupervised method that eliminates toxic words based on a predefined [toxic words vocabulary](https://github.com/skoltech-nlp/rudetoxifier/blob/main/data/train/MAT_FINAL_with_unigram_inflections.txt).
 The idea is often used on television and other media: rude words are bleeped out or hidden with special characters (usually an asterisk).
+We provide both the vocabulary and the script that applies it to input sentences.

 * **T5-base:** This is the supervised baseline based on the T5 model.
 We trained the [ruT5-base model](https://huggingface.co/sberbank-ai/ruT5-base) on the train part of our dataset.

-You are welcome to test other brand new Russian Encoder-Decoder models (like GPT-2, GPT-3, T5, etc.) or other monolingual or multilingual Transformers.
-Also, we are expecting to see interesting modifications of classical Seq2Seq models or even brand-new approaches.
+You are welcome to test other brand new Russian Encoder-Decoder models (GPT-2, GPT-3, T5, etc.) or other monolingual or multilingual Transformers.
+Also, we would be happy to see interesting modifications of classical Seq2Seq models or even novel approaches.

 ## Important Dates